WafryAhamed/Baked_Delights_website/README.md

 ### Authentication
 - Users can log in or sign up using their email/password or third-party options like **Google  , Microsoft** and **Apple ID**.
 - The authentication modal provides a clean and intuitive interface for login and signup.
+- A strong password system is implemented, requiring a mix of uppercase letters, lowercase letters, numbers, and special characters to enhance security.

 ### Cart Page
 - Users can add products to the cart and review them on the **Cart Page**.